Office of University Compliance

 1. University Policies should only be created when they define University values, institutional objectives or mandates; address federal or state law, regulations, or rules; or manage potential risk or liability.

 2. Any individual or unit may identify the need for a new University Policy.
-However, a Senior Institutional Official, in consultation with the Office of University Compliance, must confirm the need for the policy considering
+However, a Senior Institutional Official, in consultation with University Compliance, must confirm the need for the policy considering

 • whether the proposed policy meets the criteria of a University Policy as defined;